iArcanic/irsm-cw1/risk-analysis-report.md

 ## 4.3 R3 mitigation – Unencrypted endpoints

+A simple, but effective mitigation strategy would be to use full-disk encryptions through leveraging software such as BitLocker.
+The application would be necessary for all endpoint devices currently used by the infrastructure – laptops, desktops, and mobile devices.
+A Standardised Trusted Platform Module (STPM) can enable secure cryptographic storage for BitLocker's (or any encryption software for that matter) encryption keys.
+For existing hardware assets, this encryption process needs to be integrated into their typical lifecycle through straightforward interfaces to block unauthorised devices from accessing the infrastructure.
+This can even serve as an interim mitigation until full data protection measures are established.

 ## 4.4 R4 mitigation – Obsolete antivirus definitions

 ## 4.5 R5 mitigation – Weak administrator passwords